michael-the1/michael-the1.github.io/_posts/2020-03-16-working-from-home-habits.md

 ## 2. Take a walk - and plan them in 🚶‍♂️

 At the office, meetings are usually a great excuse to stand or walk around a bit.
-At home, you'll probably be working or in calls behind your computer all day.
+At home, you'll probably be working behind your computer all day.
-You probably know that you need to take regular breaks from your computer.
+You also probably know that you need to take regular breaks from your computer.
 I say: plan them in.
 I'm planning to take a walk at lunchtime (12:00) and after work (18:00 at the latest).